 Understanding Lochia: What to Expect

-When you give birth, your body undergoes significant changes, and one of the most crucial processes is the expulsion of lochia.
-This vaginal discharge is essential for your postpartum recovery, consisting of blood, mucus, and uterine tissue.
+When you give birth, your body goes through major changes.
+One of the most significant is the expulsion of lochia, a vaginal discharge that plays a central role in postpartum recovery.
+It consists of blood, mucus, and uterine tissue your body no longer needs.

-Lochia progresses through three stages: lochia rubra, characterized by dark red discharge lasting 3-4 days; lochia serosa, a pinkish-brown discharge lasting 4-12 days; and finally, lochia alba, a yellowish-white discharge that can last up to six weeks.
+Lochia moves through three stages: lochia rubra, a dark red discharge lasting 3–4 days; lochia serosa, a pinkish-brown discharge lasting 4–12 days; and lochia alba, a yellowish-white discharge that can last up to six weeks.

 Lochia transitions through three stages: lochia rubra, serosa, and alba, each with distinct colors and durations.

-Initially, expect heavy bleeding, which should gradually decrease in volume and change color.
-Monitor for excessive bleeding or large clots, as these may signal complications that require medical attention.
-Preeclampsia is a life-threatening disorder that can affect postpartum recovery, so it’s essential to be aware of any unusual symptoms.
+Expect heavy bleeding at first.
+The volume should gradually decrease and the color should lighten over time.
+Watch for excessive bleeding or large clots, as these can signal complications that need medical attention.
+Preeclampsia is a life-threatening disorder that can affect postpartum recovery, so stay alert to any unusual symptoms.

 The Stages of Lochia: A Breakdown